Object Storage vs. Block Storage

 Data Storage

 The biggest change from traditional block storage to object storage was modifying the way data is stored.
-Block storage includes splitting a file into data blocks that contain portions of the information.
+Block storage involves splitting a file into data blocks, each containing portions of the information.
 The data blocks are stored in a hierarchical system on one or multiple drives and accessed via performance protocols.

 In opposition, object storage stores files as modular units in a single repository (bucket) using a flat-file system.
 Each object represents a self-contained, identifiable, distinct unit that can be located at several (changeable) locations.